 - Are daily destinations close to where people live?

-- Are there appealing alternatives like transit, walking, or cycling?
+- Are there viable alternatives like transit, walking, or cycling?

-Focusing on car travel reduction naturally leads to more holistic strategies:
+Focusing on reducing car dependence naturally leads to more holistic strategies:

-- More attractive transit, walking and cycling options.
+- More ways of getting around including transit, walking and cycling options.

-- Land use planning that brings homes, jobs, and community spaces like schools and parks closer together.
+- Shortening commutes through land use planning that brings homes, jobs, schools and parks closer together.

-These ideas align with global best practices.
-Many European cities benefit from their pre-car street patterns, providing proximity and walkable, transit-oriented communities (e.g. neighbourhoods around most London Tube stations are surrounded by dense, mixed-use developments).
+These are also not new ideas.
+They align with global best practices.
+Many European cities benefit socially and culturally from providing walkable, transit-oriented, mixed-use communities.
 Pricing levers like the new congestion charge in Manhattan are having an immediate positive effect on travel and air quality.

-From a long-term policy perspective, more North American jurisdictions are recognizing the benefits of a less congestion-centric transportation planning paradigm.
+North American jurisdictions are starting to recognize the benefits of a less congestion-centric transportation planning paradigm.
 Colorado has adopted a groundbreaking transportation planning rule that prioritizes reducing vehicle travel and shifting investments toward options like transit, biking, and walking.
-California uses vehicle-miles travelled (VMT) as the required metric in environmental review, replacing congestion-based assessments, and Washington State sets regional VMT reduction targets to guide long-range planning.
+California uses vehicle-miles travelled (VMT) as the required metric in environmental review, replacing congestion-based assessments, and Washington sets regional VMT reduction targets to guide long-range planning.

-If the GTHA is to see real progress on congestion, climate goals, and affordability, we need to pivot from “How do we move cars faster?” to “How do we help the region become less dependent on long, slow, frequent car trips?”
-And here’s the kicker: reducing VKT helps solve congestion too!
+If the GTHA is to see real progress on congestion, climate goals, and day-to-day affordability, we need to pivot from “How do we move cars faster?” to “How do we become less dependent on long, slow, frequent car trips?”

 TAF is continuing our work to support EV adoption and infrastructure.
 But in the coming months, TAF will also advance new research, partnerships, and policy recommendations to help governments and institutions meaningfully address the VKT issue, including through better public transit, active transportation, goods movement and supportive land use policies.